-- Fixed spanner - 1.
-Loosen the adapter union of the pipeline using a suitable spanner.
-When doing so, lock the process connection in place with a second spanner. - 2.
-Secure the device against falling and repeat Step 1 at the other end of the device
+- Fixed spanner - Loosen the adapter union of the pipe line using a suitable spanner.
+When doing so, lock the process connection or device body in place with a second spanner. - 2.
+Secure the device against falling and repeat Step 1 at the other process connection.